ranveerlabs/meldr/README.md

 node server.mjs
 ```

-record it while you still can

-if the api youre depending on is going away, or sits behind a subscription, or
-is rate limited into uselessness, tape it once and serve it back
+recording

+record saves live responses for offline use

 ```
 meldr record --base https://api.example.com --header "Authorization: Bearer $TOKEN" meldr serve --from recording.json
 ```

-one real request per operation, the actual bodies saved to json. after that
+it makes one real request per operation and saves the bodies to json, including
-upstream can go dark and the dev loop keeps going. its real data, so the ids and
-the pagination and the error shapes are the ones you actually get
+the ids, pagination and error shapes the api returned

 access_token, refresh_token, client_secret and friends get replaced with
 [scrubbed] before anything is written and it tells you how many it caught. read